The golden eagle, also called (Aquila Chrysaetos) is a large bird most active during the day.

 Description

-Golden eagles are born with powerful talons and a strong hooked bill, with plumage that is mostly dark brown.
+Golden eagles are born with powerful talons and a strong hooked bill, mostly dark brown plumage.

-Adults Golden Eagle has a shiny, golden gathering of feathers on their crown, sides of their face, and their nape.
+Adult Golden Eagles have a shiny, golden gathering of feathers on their crown, sides of their face, and nape.

-They feature dark brown eyes and long wide wings; their tail is lighter, with a greyish-brown feather color bottom of their wings.
+They feature dark brown eyes and long, wide wings; their tail is lighter, with a greyish-brown feather color on the bottom of their wings.

-The Young golden eagles feature white patches located at the base of their tail as well as on their wings.
+The Young golden eagles feature white patches at the base of their tail and wings.

 Looking at the profile of golden eagles, you would discover that the head appears relatively small while the tail looks quite long and broad.